Profitec Pro 600 Espresso Machine Review

 A downside of vibratory pumps is their volume, which is louder than rotary pumps.
 However, the Profitec Pro 600 claims to have a “quiet” vibe pump, and testing has proven true.
 Its noise and vibrations have been expertly dampened.

 The other trade-off with the vibratory pump is that you can’t plumb this machine to a water line.
-Instead, you’ll need to rely on the built-in 2.8-litre water reservoir.
+Instead, you’ll need to rely on the built-in 2.8-liter water reservoir.
 If you’re dead set on plumbing in your espresso machine, you’ll need to upgrade to the Pro 700.

 And flow control?